TheKureq/TheKureq/README.md

 - 👋 Hi, I’m @TheKureq
 - 👀 I’m interested in a lot of things for eg. robotics, frontend web development
-- 🌱 I’m currently learning java script programing language
+- 🌱 I’m currently learning java script / react ⚛
 - 📫 you can reach me by email: m.kurek200@gmail.com

 ===========